Note: As of July 1st, 2020 the California Consumer Privacy Act (CCPA) is now being enforced.

 Full text of AB375, Title 1.81.5,” The California Consumer Privacy Act of 2018, CCPA” : https://leginfo.legislature.ca.gov/faces/billTextClient.xhtml?bill_id=201720180AB375

 (Note: This article is current as of December 20, 2019.
-After the CCPA comes into effect on January 1st, 2020, there are likely to be amendments to address concerns of the bill’s current state.
+There are likely to be amendments to address concerns of the bill’s current state.
 This article is intended for informational purposes only and is not a replacement for consultation with a lawyer)